BioArc: Discovering Optimal Neural Architectures for Biological Foundation Models: Framework

-To ensure the supernet learns meaningful and generalizable features, we pretrain it with three commonly used self-supervised learning (SSL) objectives: Masked Modeling (MM), Contrastive Learning (CL), and Next Token Prediction (NTP).
-This pretraining step is performed on a large corpus of unlabeled biological data before the supernet is used for architecture evaluation on specific downstream tasks.
-Details of these training objectives could be found in Appendix~\ref{Appendix:training_strategies}.
+To ensure the supernet learns meaningful and generalizable features and to investigate the impact of different pretraining tasks, the supernet is pretrained using one of three distinct self-supervised learning objectives: Masked Modeling (MM), Contrastive Learning (CL), and Next Token Prediction (NTP).
+In Equation~\ref{eq:pretrain}, $\mathcal{L}$ refers to the specific loss function corresponding to the chosen pretraining strategy.
+This pretraining step is performed on a large corpus of unlabeled biological data before the supernet is used for evaluation on specific downstream tasks.
+The detailed mathematical formulations and biological motivations for MM, CL, and NTP are provided in Appendix~\ref{Appendix:training_strategies}.

-\paragraph{Tokenization method} The tokenizer is a critical component in converting sequence data into embeddings for the model.
-To thoroughly investigate the impact of tokenization on performance, we conducted experiments using different tokenizers, including those from the k-mer and Byte Pair Encoding (BPE)~\citep{sennrich2016neuralmachinetranslationrare}. \textit{\textbf{K-mer tokenizers}} operate by dividing a sequence into overlapping or non-overlapping substrings of a fixed length, denoted as $k$. \textit{\textbf{BPE}} is a subword tokenization strategy that begins with a vocabulary of individual characters and iteratively merges the most frequently occurring adjacent pairs of tokens into a new, single token.